Symptoms of infection

 Prevention and recommendations

-We do not yet have the knowledge needed to reduce the incidence of EHEC in cattle populations.
-But tests can be performed to determine whether a given animal carries the bacterium.
+We do not yet have the knowledge needed to reduce the incidence of EHEC on cattle farms.
+However, tests can be performed to determine whether a given animal carries the bacterium.
 If necessary, meat can be given bactericidal treatment, which involves heating or irradiation.
 Although these techniques are useful, they do not systematically guarantee the absence of EHEC in food.
-Effective prevention of EHEC infection requires the application of strict hygiene practices throughout the entire food chain, from producer to consumer.
+Effective prevention of these infections requires the application of strict hygiene practices throughout the entire food chain, from producer to consumer.

 People involved in producing and preparing raw vegetable and animal products must be given training in best hygiene practices.